-This annual report has been presented in accordance with the provisions of the Danish Financial Statements Act governing reporting class C enterprises (large).
+This annual report has been prepared in accordance with the provisions of the Danish Financial Statements Act governing reporting class C enterprises (medium).

-The accounting policies applied to these consolidated financial statements and parent financial statements are, excepts internel reclassifications, consistent with those applied last year.
+The accounting policies applied to these consolidated financial statements and parent financial statements are consistent with those applied last year.